ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 ## Buffers
 Buffers are memory used to store image / pixel data.
-There are many buffers, including the color and frame buffers.
+There are many buffers, including the color / frame buffer.